 8. Visit the National Park museums and Moore Homestead

-Broadway contains a number of small museums depicting different parts of life during the Gold Rush.
-All of them are free to the public, meaning here you’re likely to find one of the best things to do in Skagway for your personal likings.
+Broadway Street contains a number of small museums depicting different parts of life during the Gold Rush.
+All of them are free to the public, making this a great way to walk around and tour Skagway for free!
 The museums include the Visitor Center on 2nd and Broadway, the Park Museum next to the Visitor Center, the Mascot Saloon Museum on 3rd and Broadway, the Chilkoot Trail Center between 5th and 6th avenues, and the Moore Homestead.

 The Moore cabin on 5th and Spring is the oldest building in Skagway, built in 1887.
 The wooden home right next to it was also built by the Moore family near the turn of the century.
 It’s been painstakingly restored by the National Park Service and contains information and artifacts from Skagway’s “First Family.”